therealhackmeehan/ubacktest_docs/src/content/docs/Deployment/howItWorks.md

 ### Alpaca Integration

-We use [**Alpaca**](https://alpaca.markets) for trade execution.
+We recommend [**Alpaca**](https://alpaca.markets) for trade execution.
 Alpaca is a commission-free trading platform that provides a robust API for algorithmic trading.
-Our framework generates a Python script that integrates seamlessly with Alpaca’s API, allowing for smooth execution of your trading strategy.
+Our framework generates a Python script that integrates with Alpaca’s API (or more specifically, Alpaca's Python SDK), allowing for smooth execution of your trading strategy.

 ### Automated Execution

 Your strategy will execute at a **specified trading frequency**, whether that’s hourly, daily, or another interval of your choosing.
-Follow our [step-by-step tutorial](deployment/tutorial) to deploy your Python script, which will run autonomously in the cloud—no manual intervention required.
+Follow our [step-by-step tutorial](/deployment/tutorial) to deploy your Python script, which will run autonomously in the cloud—no manual intervention required.

 # How does this work?